technoayan7/Operating-System-Notes/README.md

    - **Definition**: Technique that gives applications more memory than physically available.

 ### 47. **Demand Paging**
-   - **Definition**: Loads pages into memory only when needed.
+   - **Definition**: Demand paging loads pages into memory only when they are needed, which occurs when a page fault happens.

 ### 48. **Page Replacement Algorithms**
    - **Types**: FIFO, LRU, Optimal; handle swapping when memory is full.

 ### 49. **Thrashing**
    - **Definition**: Excessive swapping between memory and disk, slowing the system.

+   - **Thrashing** occurs when a computer spends more time handling page faults than executing transactions, degrading performance.
+It happens when the page fault rate increases, leading to longer service times and reduced efficiency.

 ---